Siege of Kenilworth: Siege

 The attack on Kenilworth Castle began on 21 June.
 It was the largest siege to ever occur in England.
 The royal forces tried all manners of devices.
 Numerous stone-throwing devices, presumably trebuchets, were brought to the siege, as well as "turres ligneas", or wooden towers.
 An "ursus" or "bear" was built, with separate compartments for archers.
 Barges were sent from Chester to attempt an attack via the lake; this did not work.

+Rishanger wrote “ “On the part of Lord Edmund, the king’s son, a great wooden tower was constructed with deliberate effort—very costly, and of astonishing height and breadth.
+It was ingeniously placed against the wall, and within it, in various compartments, were stationed two hundred crossbowmen or more, so that by launching bolts and arrows from within, they might inflict damage on those enclosed.But a mangonel (siege engine) was erected inside [the besieged area], and it did not cease until, by the repeated battering of stones, it had broken through and shattered the tower.Another machine, also from the king’s side and greatly admired, was erected—so large that it was called “the Bear.”
+It contained various compartments within to house archers and was raised to harm the besieged.
+Against it, a certain stone-throwing device, cleverly constructed, struck back with such force that for a long time it lost its ability to deliver and inflict damage.”

-The Dictum of Kenilworth
+Dictum of Kenilworth

 Archbishop William Freney tried to negotiate with the garrison, but was refused entry.
 Time, however, was the only weapon left at their disposal, and the patient waiting finally paid off; with the garrison running out of food and suffering from disease, they finally surrendered on 13 December 1266 and accepted the terms of the Dictum of Kenilworth, which later became part of the Statute of Marlborough, four chapters of which are still in force in English law.